 Non-verbal signals account for up to seventy percent of human communication, according to renowned linguist Erving Goffman.
 In addition, different patterns of nonverbal communication, though rarely spelled out for us verbally, distinguish different cultures.
 Edward T. Hall discusses these differences in his books, The Hidden Dimension and The Silent Language.
-He shows that people from Middle Eastern and Arab backgrounds stand closer to each other when talking, finding it acceptable and even desirable to breathe on each other when talking, whereas most Americans of European descent are taught not to breathe on people while talking to them, and to stand approximately eighteen inches to two and a half feet apart from friends and associates while carrying on a conversation.
+He says people from Middle Eastern and Arab backgrounds stand closer to each other, finding it acceptable and even desirable to breathe on each other when talking.
+Most Americans of European descent are taught to stand approximately eighteen inches to two and a half feet apart from friends and associates while carrying on a conversation.
 Describing Latin American nonverbal communication, Hall writes, “In Latin America the interaction distance is much less than it is in the United States. . . .
 The result is that when they move close, we withdraw and back away.
 As a consequence, they think we are distant or cold, withdrawn and unfriendly” (Hall, 1973. p.185).

 Jonathan walks up to adults and right into their (European-American) personal space, inadvertently threatening them.
 He also accidentally knocks things off tables or other people’s desks, breaks dishes frequently, and trips over things because of his clumsiness.
 Worst of all, not realizing from the looks on people’s faces and other nonverbal cues, he doesn’t apologize, or signal with a glance, facial expression, or other acknowledgment that he knows he has made an error.